PacktPublishing/Building-Modern-Data-Applications-Using-the-Databricks-Lakehouse/chapter10/README.md

 You can always create a new notebook from scratch, but it's recommended to download and import the accompanying notebook samples:

+- `01-Pipeline Health Monitoring.py` - A sample notebook which demonstrates how to query the DLT Pipeline event log and create helper Views.

 ### Technical requirements
 To follow along in this chapter, you will need to have Databricks workspace permissions to create and start an all-purpose cluster so that you can execute all of the accompanying notebook cells.
 You will also need permissions to create and run a new DLT pipeline using a cluster policy.
 It's recommended to have Unity Catalog permissions to create and use Catalogs, Schemas, and Tables.